zhongxiang117/zhongxiang117.github.io/Programing/Python/module-tkinter/tkinter-button.md

 1. anchor only works on when "text-box" is bigger than size of text
 2. `padx & pady` only pads on outside of "text box"
-3. the unit for `padx & pady` is unknown (if anyone happens to see this and know the answer, please email me and let me know...)
+3. the unit for `padx & pady` is <please refer below>
-4. the unit for `width & height` is always on rules defined in `Dimension`
+4. the unit for `width & height` is <please refer below>

+Now, I totally figured out what is the unit for "3" & "4", please refer this question & answer: [stackoverflow-change-font-size-without-messing-with-tkinter-button-size](https://stackoverflow.com/questions/42840070/change-font-size-without-messing-with-tkinter-button-size)

+Actually, the size of `tk.Button` is based on the size of character that it contains (meaningful & reasonable).

+And for the workaround, wow, they are so brilliant, thanks for those talent peoples' contributing!